Fleet Van Insurance - What Is It And Do You Need It? | Checkatrade

 What is van fleet insurance?

-If your business owns several work vans, it’ll be cheaper and more convenient to insure them all under one policy.
+If your business owns several work vans, it’s cheaper and more convenient to insure them all under one policy.
 Van fleet insurance is designed for businesses that own two or more vans.

 Is it cheaper to have fleet insurance?

-Yes, generally, it is cheaper (and much less hassle) to have all your work vehicles insured under one fleet policy rather than purchasing individual insurance policies for each of your business vehicles.
+Yes, generally, it is cheaper (and much less hassle) to insure all your work vehicles under one fleet policy.
+It is more expensive to purchase individual insurance policies for each of your business vehicles.

-How many vehicles do you have to have for fleet insurance?
+How many vehicles do you need for fleet insurance?

-With our partners at Covea, motor fleet insurance can be for between 3-25 vehicles.
-The vehicles insured under this policy would be cars and small commercial vehicles (up to 7.5 tonnes).
-It is possible to get fleet van insurance with other providers if you have two vehicles.
+Motor fleet insurance depends on the provider.
+Some insurance covers much larger fleets than others.
+The vehicles insured under some policies are cars and small commercial vehicles.
+It is possible to get fleet van insurance with some providers if you only have two vehicles, for instance.

 What is fleet motor insurance?